 Occasionally, your oncologist will assess the outcome or prognosis of your cancer.
 Various scoring systems are used, one of which is the Leibovich score.
-This is a scoring algorithm that can be used to predict cancer-specific survival for patients with metastatic kidney cancer.
-The scoring system is based on the stage of disease, spread to the lymph nodes, tumour size, grade and the amount of dead tumour tissue (tumour necrosis).
+This scoring system can be used to predict cancer-specific survival for patients with metastatic kidney cancer.
+It is based on the stage of disease, spread to the lymph nodes, tumour size, grade, and the amount of dead tumour tissue (tumour necrosis).
 A low score (0-2) is a good prognosis, a score of 2-6 is an intermediate prognosis, and a high score (6-11) is a poor prognosis.